Aug 10, 2019

 If you ever find yourself in this situation, the actual code will be the least of your concerns.
 Nevertheless, V97.33 – Sucked into a jet engine is still a 100% billable code.

-Something tells me you won’t see many W56.22’s in the heart of New York City, Orlando or San Diego on the other hand…
+Something tells me you won’t see many W56.22’s in the heart of New York City.
+Orlando or San Diego on the other hand…

-ICD code used to specify a diagnosis of problems related to the relationship with in-laws.
-Something tells me this one comes up frequently around the holidays.
+Yes, this is a real, billable ICD code used to specify a diagnosis of problems related to the relationship with in-laws.
+Something tells us this one comes up frequently around the holidays.

 If we had to pick a place that would be the least likely location to get injured in some sort of way, a library would definitely be near the top of the list.

 Shout-out to Heelys, who somehow convinced someone that their roller shoe was big enough that it deserves its own ICD-10 code.

 S30.867 – Insect bite (nonvenomous) on the anus